MohiniPanini/CS180PJ05/README.md

 // ConversationGUI.java \\

   Functionality: Represents the GUI the user sees once they log in to the application.
 The GUI contains a "Create new message button", an "Edit or delete Account" button, and a list of the users conversations.
+Clicking on "Create new message button" opens CreateGUI, "Edit or delete Account" opens EditAccountGUI, and selecting on specific conversation opens MessageGUI for that conversation.

   Testing:

   Relationships: When the "Create new message" button is clicked a CreateGUI appears.
 When the "Edit or delete Account" button is clicked an EditAccountGUI appears.
+When Select button is clicked coresponding coversation opens in MessageGUI.

 // CreateGUI.java \\

   Functionality: Represents the GUI that appears after the user clicks the "Create new message" button of the ConversationGUI.
-Contians a text field for receivers of the message, a text field for the message being sent, and a send button.
-This class also contains a public createConversation() method that takes the both text field contents as parameters and returns a Conversation based on the contents.
+Contains list of existing user to choose who you are sending to and add to see users added on right side box, a text field for the message being sent, and a send button.
+This class also contains a public createConversation() method that takes the both String contents from createGUI and user object of who is creating a conversation as parameters, and returns a Conversation based on the contents.

   Testing: